Matthes-Baer/nvim_config/README.md

 # Troubleshooting

 - When having eslint problems in projects which don't use the same eslint version you have installed via Mason, try rolling back your Mason version.
-  - e.g. eslint_d v14 uses eslint v9 which comes with breaking changes for the config file format.
-Check your version with `:!eslint_d --version` and roll back by using `MasonInstall eslint_d@13.1.2`, for example, if updating the project's eslint is not an option. eslint-lsp and eslint_d are for real-time linting feedbacks, while using scripts with like `pnpm run lint` use the installed eslint modules to show the summarized linting results of the target directories in your terminal.
+  - e.g. eslint*d v14 uses eslint v9 which comes with breaking changes for the config file format.
+Check your version with `:lua print(vim.fn.exepath("eslint_d"))` (then `\_path*\mason\bin\eslint_d.CMD --version`) and roll back by using `MasonInstall eslint_d@13.1.2`, for example, if updating the project's eslint is not an option. eslint_d is for real-time linting feedbacks, while using scripts with like `pnpm run lint` use the installed eslint modules to show the summarized linting results of the target directories in your terminal.
 - If packages seem broken, try deleting the corresponding nvim-data folder section and restart nvim to trigger a full reinstall
   - `Remove-Item -Recurse -Force "$env:LOCALAPPDATA\nvim-data\lazy\nvim-treesitter"` for example (on Windows)
 - When using Rust with the rust-analyzer LSP plugin and you have an `proc-macro not been built yet` error, try `cargo check` in the terminal and then saving/reloading the file